nmfad/X-chromosome-analysis/README.md

      (c) Calculate the percentage of significantly skewed positions by doing (b/a)*100.0 or [count of total number of significant positions at DP>=10/total number of positions analyzed at DP>=10]

-     (d) If the percentage of significantly skewed positions is greater than 12%, then the sample is classified as a skewed sample or else it is classified as a random sample.
+     (d) If the percentage of significantly skewed positions is greater than 12%, then the sample is classified as a skewed sample or else it can inferred as a sample undergoing random XCI.
+The user can then annotate as per the threshold percentage, this study uses a percentage of 12%.
+Consider adjusting the threshold for your dataset when analyzed against the GTEx reference cohort if the library prepation methods used are different from those used for GTEx samples (Note: GTEx samples use the Truseq poly(A) protocol for RNA based library preps).

 Contact:

 Please contact Numrah Fadra (fadra.numrah@mayo.edu) with any questions/issues with using the scripts or input/output file formats.
+You can also start a communication thread using the issues tab on github and we will respond as soon as possible.